About the School

 Unique Programs & Awards

 The Work-Based Learning program allows students with special needs to participate in on-the-job training during school hours.
 This program is included in the student's IEP as part of their transition plan.
-Students have various opportunities available for employment in the community, which they may secure on their own or with the assistance of special education teachers Brian Hall and Charlene Davis.
+Students have various opportunities available for employment in the community, which they may secure on their own or with the assistance of special education teachers.
 Students take the OASIS test and are interviewed by their supervisor to determine their vocational interests and goals.
 The outcome of the test and interview are used to match each student with a job site that will help to prepare them for gainful employment after graduation.
 Examples of student work through the program include custodial services at local elementary schools, automotive maintenance and repair at Advanced Auto Parts and the local Co-Op, customer service at grocery stores, and preparation and cleaning at local restaurants.
 The Work-Based Learning program gives students an opportunity to gain vocational and social skills and provides local businesses a chance to contribute to the success of our students as members of the wider community.

 A Youth Leadership course is offered for sophomore and junior students.
 This course is designed to give students, who have demonstrated leadership abilities, the opportunity to learn more about their community, to more fully develop their leadership potential, and to be encouraged and equipped to assume leadership roles available to them in the future.
 Students must apply for this class by completing an application and interview process.
 A committee of teachers and community leaders then choose the top 15 applicants based upon GPA, academic performance, and school attendance.